FarisArmoush/groceries/README.md

 3. Run the app on your Flutter development environment.

 Feel free to explore the codebase, and if you have any questions or suggestions, don't hesitate to reach out!

----

-Feel free to customize it further based on the specific details of your project.
-If you have any specific sections you'd like to add or modify, let me know!